Pravargav/Amadeus/SAC/sentences/imp.md

 -> I skidded across the ground and scraped my skin.
 The outer layer peeled off, leaving a raw wound.

 -> I was trying to persuade/convince her to stay at home after witnessing a series bus accidents.

+-> I a court case there are three entities suspect,witness and accused.